jamescurtin/cs109_fp/README.md

 Team Name: Robert'); DROP TABLE students;--

-Team Members: James Curtin, Essam El-Messiri, George Zeng
+Team Members: James Curtin, Essam El Messiri, George Zeng

-Our video can be found here: https://youtu.be/FCd0tPh5D-8 Our website is located at https://cs109finalproject.wordpress.com/
+Our video can be found here: https://youtu.be/FCd0tPh5D-8.

+Our website is located at https://cs109finalproject.wordpress.com/

 Directions for reading the notebook in the cs109_fp/tree/master/process_notebooks folder: